35percent/11tystarter/src/posts/2022-10-03-elephant-park-the-final-squeeze.md

 Up to now, Southwark Council has meekly accepted any argument Lendlease cared to make to justify all this and [done what it can](https://www.35percent.org/posts/2021-09-12-lendleases-final-plot-for-elephant-park-offices-not-homes/) to give Lendlease’s H1 office proposal a safe passage.

 Southwark now has a final chance to redeem itself, by heeding the objectors to Plot H1 and not approving Lendlease’s application on Tuesday evening.
 It must also urgently demand another viability assessment, to determine just how much affordable housing Elephant Park can really deliver.
 The is Southwark's last chance to claw something back from the disastrous redevelopment of the Heygate estate.
-The decision now lies in the hands of the planning committee - all eyes will be on them!
+The decision now lies in the hands of the planning committee - all eyes are on them!

 ![](https://35percent.org/img/planningcommitteecouncillors.png)
 *Southwark Council's Planning Committee*